prakashlab/codex-analysis-pipeline/README.md

 - `zstack`: string. if you ran `fstacker.py` and want to use the focus-stacked images, set this value to `"f"`. otherwise set it to the z stack you want to use (for example, if z=5 is in focus for all cells across all images, you can set `zstack="5"` and those images will be utilized)
 - `key`: string.
 If you are connecting to a Google Cloud File Storage, set this to the local path to the authentication token .json.
 - `gcs_project`: string.
 Set this to the Google Cloud Storage project name if you are connecting to GCS.
 Otherwise, it doesn't matter.
+- `mask_union`: boolean.
+Set to true to save a .npy pickle for each view with the union of all nuclear and cell masks.
 - `out`: string.
 Path to store the csv.
 Local or remote path.

 #### run analyzer